minimalwebassets/yoga/README.md

 * [Netlify](https://netlify.com).
 Free global CDN, continuous deployment, and serverless functions.
 * [Next.js](https://nextjs.org).
 Server-side rendering and static HTML with React.
 * [Material UI](https://material-ui.com).
 React components using Material Design.
-* [Cloudinary](https://cloudinary.com).
-Transformation, caching, and CDN for images and other large media.
 * [Nodemailer](https://nodemailer.com).
 SMTP email handling in node.js.

 The website was designed using the following tools and resources: